vdim/yz/doc/SYNTAX.md

 (in our case it is element manager for simple collections).
 For more details about current implementation of the YZ see [here] (https://github.com/vdim/yz/blob/master/doc/IMPLEMENTATION.md).

-For several properties you must enumerate it through whitespace:
+For several properties you must enumerate it through whitespace(s):

     string[empty class]
     => ([false java.lang.String] [false java.lang.String]